Ricardo-Luis/me-2-oer/README.md

 ## OER in this Repository

 The resources available in this repository include:
-- [📁 exercises]: &nbsp; Exercises and Industrial Application Problems that range from theoretical consolidation to industrial application of electrical machines;
+- 📁 exercises: &nbsp; Exercises and Industrial Application Problems that range from theoretical consolidation to industrial application of electrical machines;
-- [📁 lab-outlines]: &nbsp; Laboratory Assignment Outlines on experimental tests of electrical machines.
+- 📁 lab-outlines: &nbsp; Laboratory Assignment Outlines on experimental tests of electrical machines.

 \
 All materials are edited using **[Typst](https://typst.app/)** and provided as PDF output.